Home / Homewares

 Lemon Cushioned Armchairs by Antonio Citterio

 If the hotel Le Sireneuse died, what would it come back as?
-It would Definitely this chair.
+It would definitely be this chair.
 This charming armchair by Antonio Citterio for Flexfom has an elegant frame crafted from beech wood with rattan cladding the inside, and styled with a lemon cushion, these chairs are said to be a modern interpretation of the Italian beach chairs from the 1920s.

 Armadillo Trellis Rug